Virginia State Subsidy Profile

 - Other practitioners (podiatry, optometry, clinical psychology)

-- Home health care nurse, aide, supplies and equipment, PT, OT, speech and audiology)
+- Home health care nurse, aide, supplies and equipment

 - Community mental health services (case management, day treat/part. hospital, crisis intervention, intensive in-home services to children and adolescents, therapeutic day treatment for children, psychological rehabilitation)